The Mandarin - the Answer to the Urban Duck Keeper's Prayers

 Breeding the Mandarin

 In cold climates, it might be a good idea to at least partially cover the pen sides with plastic in the winter to cut down on the effects of wind on both plants and birds.
+I have found that if the plastic sheeting is to hold up to winter winds here in the Midwest, the thicker the plastic is the better.
+I use 6 Mil for my own pens.
+I do not supply any supplementary heat.

 Perhaps the most common reason for poor results when raising Mandarins is the use of breeding stock that is too inbred (too closely related).
 For that reason, it may be a good practice to go to more than one breeder to obtain stock after inquiring about the origins of their lines of birds.